Science is the foundation of nature, the inspiration of artists – and the one subject that confounds many people.

 In my college days, I worked for the school’s Learning Center as a biology tutor, and pioneered their SI (Supplemental Instruction) program where I taught science students how to learn and study effectively.

 I also tutored privately, and helped failing students turn around their academic fortunes to ace Regents, APs, and SAT II exams.
-Today, my college student clients score well above the curve, high school students ace their exams. and dozens of MCAT students score high enough to apply to the medical schools of their choice.
+Today, my college student clients score well above the curve, high school students ace their exams. and dozens of MCAT students score high enough to apply to the medical schools of their dreams.

 Please contact me if you have any questions!